-The Department of Code Enforcement (DCE) recently announced a plan to clean up trash accumulated on private property.
+The Department of Business and Neighborhood Services (BNS) recently announced a plan to clean up trash accumulated on private property.
 In the past this was the responsibility of the property owner, but this plan will help the property owner clean up the illegal dumping and take measures to fine the responsible party.
 Learn more here.

 If you do not have recycling pickup, you can request to subscribe.
 If you’d just like to recycle a few items today, you can drop them off at one of our multiple drop off stations throughout the city.
 Check out the one nearest to you.

 Electronics require special care, so please be aware before you attempt to throw them away or recycle.
 Computers, computer-related parts and cell phones should be dropped off at one of the city’s regular ToxDrop events.
 Other electronic items such as televisions and stereos should be taken to one of our special eScrap events.
 According to Indiana law, trash haulers are NO longer able to accept televisions.
 For other items unacceptable for regular trash, click here.